 - 1. Vessel operators and crews shall receive protected species identification training.
 This training will cover sightings of marine mammals and other protected species known to occur or which have the potential to occur in the Project Area.
 It will include training on making observations in both good weather conditions (i.e., clear visibility, low wind, low sea state) and bad weather conditions (i.e., fog, high winds, high sea states, glare).
 Training will include not only identification skills but information and resources available regarding applicable federal laws and regulations for protected species.
-It will also cover any Critical Habitat requirements, migratory routes, seasonal variations, behavior identification, etc. - 2.
-Vessel operators and crews will maintain a vigilant watch for marine mammals and other protected species and change course or respond with the appropriate action (e.g., slow down) to avoid striking marine mammals. - 3.
-Vessel operators will monitor the Project's Situational Awareness System and the Coast Guard VHF Channel 16 as well as the Whale Alert and the NMFS RWSAS for the presence of NARWs once every PSO shift during Project-related activities. - 4.
+It will also cover any Critical Habitat requirements, migratory routes, seasonal variations, behavior identification, etc. - Vessel operators and crews will maintain a vigilant watch for marine mammals and other protected species and change course or respond with the appropriate action (e.g., slow down) to avoid striking marine mammals. - 3.
+Vessel operators will monitor the Project's Situational Awareness System for the presence of NARWs once every PSO shift during Project-related activities. - 4.
 All vessels will comply with NMFS regulations and speed restrictions and state regulations as applicable for NARW. - 5.
 All vessels 65 ft (20 m) or longer subject to the jurisdiction of the U.S. will comply with the 10-knot speed restriction when entering or departing a port or place subject to U.S. jurisdiction.
-This includes any vessel 65 ft or longer travelling in any SMA during NARW migratory and calving periods from November 1 to April 30.
-The Mid-Atlantic SMAs specific to the Project area include ports of New York/New Jersey and the entrance to the Delaware Bay in the vicinity of the Project area.
-The same speed restriction will apply to vessels travelling within important feeding areas including Cape Cod Bay from January 1 May 15, off of Race Point from March 1 April 30, and in the Great South Channel from April 1 July 31.
+This includes any vessel 65 ft or longer travelling in any SMA3 during NARW migratory and calving periods from November 1 to April 30.
+The mid-Atlantic SMAs specific to the Project area include ports of New York/New Jersey and the entrance to the Delaware Bay in the vicinity of the Project area.
+The same speed restriction will apply to vessels travelling within important feeding areas including Cape Cod Bay from January 1 - May 15, off of Race Point from March 1 - April 30, and in the Great South Channel from April 1 - July 31.